-Rehoboth Beach finally has its very own Chipotle Mexican Grill!
-According to Jamie, one of the managers/trainers, there has been a line since the moment they opened on Sept.
-18th.
-And it's no wonder.
+Rehoboth Beach finally has its very own Chipotle Mexican Grill, and there has been a line since the moment they opened on Sept.
+18th 2012.
+And it’s no wonder.
 The simple, made-right-before-your-very-eyes concept is obviously fresh and relatively healthy.
-Their choice to include Tabasco Green Jalapeño sauce on the condiments table is a wise one -- it blends perfectly with the adobo overtones of the chicken.
-It's not all that hot -- try it.
+Their choice to include Tabasco Green Jalapeño sauce on the condiments table is a wise one — it blends perfectly with the adobo overtones of the chicken.
+It’s not all that hot.
+Trust your Foodie: Try it.

 The star item on the menu is, of course, the burrito.
 When you belly-up to the counter, stand tall, proud and alert.
-Clearly state the meat you would like: braised carnitas (pork), adobo-marinated chicken, or barbacoa/steak (beef).
+Clearly state, “A burrito, please.”
+Then, the meat you would like: braised carnitas (pork), adobo-marinated chicken, or barbacoa/steak (beef).
 Follow that with your choice of pinto or vegetarian-prepared black beans.
 Finally, state your desired rice component, brown, or their signature cilantro-lime.
 (When ordering, do not get on your tippy-toes and try to lean over the plastic sneeze guard.
 Nobody wants to share DNA with you.)

-Your warm, partially filled flour tortilla is then handed off to another smiling employee armed with ladles, spoons and tongs, standing watch over 8 pansful of colorful goodies.
+Your warm, partially filled flour tortilla is then handed off to another (hopefully) smiling employee armed with ladles, spoons and tongs, standing watch over 8 pansful of colorful goodies.
 Pico de gallo, perhaps?
 (They call it tomato salsa.)
 The hot (tomatillo red) salsa?
 The (not quite so hot, but great combined with the red tomatillo) green salsa?
-Ellis' signature roasted chili/corn salsa?
+Ellis’ signature roasted chili/corn salsa?
 Creamy white shredded cheese?
 Sautéed, but still crisp Fajita Veggies (sliced green bells and red onions with a little oregano)?
 And/or perhaps dark green romaine lettuce?
-Do not forget the brightly fresh (and accompanied by a moderate upcharge -- and they always warn you) guacamole.
-The tortilla is then expertly rolled and quickly wrapped in foil before it explodes.
+Do not forget the brightly fresh (and accompanied by a moderate upcharge — and they always warn you) guacamole.
+The tortilla is then expertly rolled and quickly wrapped in foil before it explodes all over the place.

-It is a rare moment when 100% of your emails about anything are positive.
-Local feedback so far about the Chipotle Mexican Grill in Rehoboth Beach falls into that rare category.
-In their first few days, there were apparently a few temperature issues as they worked out equipment/holding kinks, but our last four visits (yup, 4, and they've only been open a week!) indicate that those problems have been fully resolved.
+It is a rare moment when 100% of my emails about anything are positive.
+Local feedback so far about the Chipotle Mexican Grill in Rehoboth Beach falls into that rare 100% category.
+In their first few days, there were apparently a few temperature issues as they worked out equipment/holding kinks, but our repeated visits indicate that those problems have been fully resolved.
 Even our resident Vegetarian Buzzlette, Muncher of Roots, Barks and Herbs, approves of the place.

 The Rehoboth Beach Chipotle is located at 36453 Seaside Outlet Drive, in the parking lot on the right (south) side of Tanger Seaside Outlets.
 Access by turning on Holland Glade Road then entering the shopping center to the left.
 Or use the main entrance, turning right, passing Harry & David and the Bose Outlet, and then turning right again.
 If you don’t see it, you will crash into it.
 Don’t do that.
 It will anger them and they won’t like you.
 And you’ll miss out.